We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Electric cargo bikes can carry hundreds of pounds of weight, they’re fun to ride, and thanks to an electric motor and battery, you don’t even have to break a sweat doing it.

-Here are our recommendations for the best electric cargo bikes and a short guide on what to consider when choosing which one to get.
+Here are our recommendations for the best cargo bikes (electric and pedal-powered) and a short guide on what to consider when choosing which one to get.

 First things first, what is a cargo bike?